Real time synchronisation of a free-running atomic clock time base with UTC using GNSS signals for application in experimental physics: Discussion

 \subsection{Implementation in a particle physics experiment}

-The real time correction described here is actually slightly delayed because of time required to transfer data to and from the database and the time to calculate the correction and to apply it.
-This introduces dead time in the correction process.
+The real time correction applied here is actually slightly delayed because of the time required to transfer the data to and from the database and the time to calculate the correction and to apply it.
+This delay is not a problem per se because there is no need for an instant knowledge of the real timing of the event.
+However, in our current setup, the delay introduces dead time in the correction process.
 As a consequence of the limited speed of the process, when having an event rate of $1$ counter measurement per second, some of these measurements were missed due to the dead-time.
 While this does not impact the demonstration of the efficiency of the correction, this could cause issues in the implementation for a particle physics experiment where the event rate can be much higher\footnote{More than $50,000$ events are expected in Hyper-Kamiokande in a few tens of seconds in case of a supernova neutrino burst at $10$~kpc from the Earth.}.
 This correction will ultimately be used to correct the time stamps of real physics events, like a neutrino interaction in case of the Hyper-Kamiokande experiment.
-For this purpose, a delay can be allowed as there is no need for a instant knowledge of the real timing of the event.
-The implementation should just make sure no dead-time is introduced because of this delay.
+One possible optimisation is to use a MIDAS tool called manalyzer that provides the possibility for direct analysis of the measurements instead of reading them from the ODB.
+This drastically reduces the dead-time.